codurance/site/README.md

 ## Serving the Web Site Locally

-Running `jekyll serve --watch` will serve the web site at [http://localhost:4000/](http://localhost:4000/) and watch for incremental changes in the background so you can test your site.
+Running `rake serve` will serve the web site at [http://localhost:4000/](http://localhost:4000/) and watch for incremental changes in the background so you can test your site.
+If you want your page generated quicker then run `rake servequick` which will only generate the most recent 3 blogs and the rest of the site.

 The above commands should be executed from the root directory of the project.